hikeventures/hikeventures.github.io/_posts/articles/products/2014-12-12-thoughts-on-upgrading-my-sony-a7r-to-sony-a9.markdown

   - sony
 layout: post
 ---
 After having used my Sony A7r for a year, I would say that I had quite a lot of fun with it.
-However, there were a few aspects which could be improved from my point of view and the rumoured Sony A9 reinforced me in my decision in selling my Sony A7r.<br><br>
+However, there were a few aspects which could be improved from my point of view and the rumoured Sony A9 reinforced me in my decision in selling my Sony A7r. {% include disclaimer.html %}<br><br>
 <a href="https://www.flickr.com/photos/90204224@N07/11856929704"><img src="https://farm3.staticflickr.com/2829/11856929704_8283086780_o.jpg" width="1024" height="699" alt="Sony A7r LCD display"></a>
 <!--more-->